Wolfman Jack: Broadcasting career

-Most of the border stations broadcast at 250,000 watts, five times the U.S. limit, meaning that their signals were picked up all over North America, and at night as far away as Europe and the Soviet Union.
+Many of the Mexican border stations broadcast at 150,000 watts, three times the U.S. limit, meaning that their signals were picked up all over North America, and at night as far away as Europe and the Soviet Union.
 At XERF, Smith developed his signature style (with phrases such as, "Who's this on the Wolfman telephone?") and widespread fame.
 The border stations made money by renting time to Pentecostal preachers and psychics, and by taking 50% of the profit from anything sold by mail order.
 The Wolfman did pitches for dog food, weight-loss pills, weight-gain pills, rose bushes, and baby chicks.
 Even a pill called Florex, which was supposed to enhance one's sex drive, was sold.
 "Some zing for your ling nuts", the Wolfman would say.

 XERB was the original call sign for the border blaster station in Rosarito Beach, Mexico, which was branded as The Mighty 1090 in Hollywood, California.
 The station boasted "50,000 watts of Boss Soul Power".
 That station continues to broadcast under the call sign XEPRS-AM.
 XERB also had an office in the rear of a small strip mall on Third Avenue in Chula Vista, California just 10 minutes from the Tijuana–San Diego border crossing.
 The Wolfman was rumored to actually broadcast from this location during the early to mid-1960s.
 Smith left Mexico after eight months and moved to Minneapolis to run station KUXL.
 Although Smith was managing a Minneapolis radio station, he was still broadcasting as Wolfman Jack on XERF via taped shows that he sent to the station.

 Missing the excitement, however, Wolfman returned to border radio to run XERB, and opened an office on Sunset Boulevard in Los Angeles in January 1966.
-He recorded his shows in Los Angeles and shipped his tapes across the border into Mexico, where they would then be beamed across the U.S.
+He recorded his shows in Los Angeles and shipped his tapes across the border into Mexico, where they would then be transmitted across the U.S.